 Naltrexone: Naltrexone is a medication that can be used to help combat alcohol addiction.
 It blocks the feel-good effects of drinking, thus creating an anti-climactic reaction in those who are addicted and seeking relief from their cravings for alcoholic beverages or even just one glass on special occasions.

 Acamprosate: Acamprosate is an FDA-approved medication that has been proven effective in helping people decrease their alcohol intake.
-The drug targets the brain’s opioid system, restoring its normal balance with other chemicals like dopamine and norepinephrine – all of which help control mood by changing how we feel about things or making us think differently than before!
+The drug targets the brain’s opioid system, restoring its normal balance with other chemicals like dopamine and norepinephrine, an abundant neuromodulator in the CNS, all of which help control mood by changing how we feel about things or making us think differently than before!